coreinfrastructure/best-practices-badge/doc/security.md

 This makes the attacks themselves less likely
 (since there would be no financial benefit to them).

+Like many commercial sites,
+we do not have the (substantial) resources necessary to counter a state actor who decided to directly attack our site.
-There's no reason a state actor would attack the site (we don't store anything that valuable), so while many are very capable, we do not expect them to be a threat to this site.
+However, there's no reason a state actor would directly attack the site (we don't store anything that valuable), so while many are very capable, we do not expect them to be a threat to this site.